Legal 6 min read

 United States v.
 Microsoft Corp.
 (2014)

 In this antitrust case, metadata from email communications proved crucial in establishing timelines and intent.
-The metadata revealed that certain documents had been backdated, undermining Microsoft's defense and significantly impacting the case outcome.
+The metadata revealed that certain documents had been backdated, undermining the defense.

 "The metadata told a different story than the content alone suggested, revealing strategic document manipulation."